 Yes, of course I shall compare this to the original saga.
 The original saga was not simply about a girl who can do magic and plays around with cards.
 It had decently paced narrative with immense character development, surprisingly good exploration of love, gender identity, sacrifice, family and most importantly, efficient magical world-building without expanding it in an out-of-control manner, in only 70 episodes.

 On the contrary, Clear Card-hen has a pace that certainly reminds you of all the bad fillers of shounen animes, the SOL way!
 Even after 16 episodes, the story reaches nowhere, taking quite a test of patience.
 When a season is only 22 episodes long, this is certainly not the ideal way to advance a narrative.
-The new narrative has such limited amount of new elements - only introducing new characters do not imply the story will immediately feel new.
+The new narrative has such limited amount of new elements - only introducing new characters does not imply the story will immediately feel new.
 While there were SOL-ish elements in CCS, this sequel has stretched that into “I-will-read-a-WHOLE-story-to-kids-and-use-up-an-episode” level.

 Why are the episodes consuming so much time by revisiting the same locations to catch similar cards?
 Was a new location so hard to design?
 No. The answer is, “remember, we had <done this and this> here?
 Now we are here, doing <placeholder for similar this and this>, so lovely memory… etc etc”.